HiFi-KPI: A Dataset for Hierarchical KPI Extraction from Earnings Filings: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the AAU-NLP group for helpful discussions and feedback on an earlier version of this article.
+We want to also thank Alipes ApS for their support in facilitating and funding this research and the useful discussions with their Quant NLP team.
 Rasmus Aavang is supported by the Industrial Ph.D. programme from Innovation Fund Denmark (grant code 4297-00016B).
-We want to also thank Alipes ApS for their support in facilitating and funding this research and the useful discussions with their NLP team.
-MZ and JB are supported by the research grant (VIL57392) from VILLUM FONDEN.
-We further thank the AAU-NLP group for useful discussions and feedback on an earlier version of this work.
+MZ and JB, were supported by the research grant (VIL57392) from VILLUM FONDEN.
+MZ also received funding from the Danish Government to Danish Foundation Models (4378-00001B).